Do you sometimes feel that practicing guitar involves learning a bunch of unrelated things without knowing the reason why you’re learning them?

-Focused practice – knowing what you’re doing, why you’re doing it and devoting all your concentration on the task at hand is the only secret to getting results fast.
+Focused guitar practicing time – knowing what you’re doing, why you’re doing it and devoting all your concentration on the task at hand is the only secret to getting results fast.

 “Practice, practice, practice” is an advice you will hear over and over again

 And it’s true of course.
 Quantity of practice matters, and how!